sais14/TheFoodNetwork/README.md

 In the project directory, you can run:

-run npm start & node server.js from the main directory, and uvicorn main:app --reload within /backend to run the application
+npm start & node server.js from the main directory, and uvicorn main:app --reload within /backend to run the application

 ## Inspiration
 We are hoping to answer the age-old question: "What should we eat?"
 It's a question that often leaves people feeling stuck, and we wanted to create an app that makes meal planning simple, personalized, and a way to connect to their community.